microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 ```
 If it´s not an issue with permissions you can retrieve further information on the logs inside that folder.
 For example: in Windows: `%LocalAppData%` + `/WebTS/Logs`

-Template engine may be missing execute permissions on the following ones:
+Web Template Studio may be missing execute permissions on the following ones:

 ```
 Mac: /Users/[username]/.vscode-server/extensions/wasteamaccount.webtemplatestudio-[environment]-[version]/src/corets-cli/